India Carrying out Targeted Strikes on Terror Launch Pads Along LoC: Defence Minister | LatestLY

 Of these, 1,565 ceasefire violations took place since between August and December after the India reorganised Jammu and Kashmir.
 In 2018, Jammu and Kashmir recorded 2,936 instances of ceasefire violations by Pakistan.

-A top Army official said India has not lowered its guard at all in strategically sensitive areas though it has been engaged in fighting the coronavirus pandemic.
+A top Army official said India has not lowered its guard in strategically sensitive areas though it has been engaged in fighting the coronavirus pandemic.

+Asked how the government is protecting the personnel guarding the borders from coronavirus, Singh said a series of measures are being taken to ensure their safety.

+"It is important to understand that the soldiers deployed along the borders especially in the remotest regions are the safest, as they are cut-off from all likely carriers of disease," he said.

-India went under a total shutdown of 21 days from March 25 to April 14 to fight the coronavirus pandemic.
+India went under a total shutdown of 21 days from March 25 to April 14 to check the spread of coronavirus pandemic.
 On Tuesday, Prime Minister Narendra Modi announced extending the lockdown till May 3.

 The Indian Army on Thursday directed all its military establishments, cantonments, formation headquarters and field units to totally restrict movement of forces in view of the government's fresh lockdown related guidelines.

-Last month, Army Chief Naravane issued instructions to insulate the 13 lakh strong Army from the coronavirus pandemic.
+Last month, Army Chief Naravane issued instructions to insulate the Army personnel from the coronavirus pandemic.

 Gen Naravane also conveyed to the families of the soldiers guarding India's borders with Pakistan and China that the Army is taking care of its personnel serving the country in this difficult time.